It includes my modest contribution and can be found http://www.undocs.org/en/S/2018/531

 Beloved – Aimee’s Story

 She was “the most beautiful girl in the world,” “shy and smiley,” and “a fierce commander,” according to various accounts.
-It feels difficult reconciling these statements with all other descriptions of ‘Aimee, the Congolese,’ the small-bodied young girl with a...
+It feels difficult reconciling these statements with all other descriptions of ‘Aimee, the Congolese,’ the small-bodied young girl with a radiant smile and a sense of humor incongruous with the harsh environment she was forced...
 Continue Reading →

 Seven Reasons for Joseph Kony’s Survival

 The withdrawal of US and Ugandan forces pursuing rebel leader Joseph Kony in Central Africa raised the question of how the Lord’s Resistance Army leader has eluded capture for three decades.
-Based on almost a decade of experience researching the...
+Based on almost a decade of experience researching the LRA here is a seven-part answer.
+1) Resilience Kony is without doubt one of the...
 Continue Reading →

 New Cover for South African Book Version Leaked!